JavaScript Basics: Understand Variables, Functions & Loops the Easy Way!

 }

 This loop is perfect for going through all items in an array.
-It prints:
+It prints greetings for each friend.

-Now that we know about variables, functions, and loops,and we also know how all of them works , here’s a simple program using all three:
+Now that we know about variables, functions, and loops, let’s create a simple program using all three:

 }